Skip to main content

 The FiDi and Seaport Climate Resilience Plan is evolving to respond to stakeholder priorities, technical criteria, and regulatory considerations.

-People discussing the FiDi Seaport Climate Resilience plan at a public workshop.
+Two women discussing the FiDi Seaport Climate Resilience plan, while looking at relevant poster boards in a public workshop.

 Plan Updates